Claims that Chechen leader and Putin henchman Ramzan Kadyrov is seriously ill

 By Chris King • 04 March 2023 • 18:41

-According to Akhmad Zakayev, the former deputy prime minister of Chechnya, the current Chechen leader, Ramzan Kadyrov, is suffering from a serious kidney problem.
-This rumour has gained more impact due to the fact that he failed to attend Putin’s speech on February 21 in Moscow for the first time.
+According to Akhmad Zakayev, the former deputy prime minister of Chechnya, the current Chechen leader, Ramzan Kadyrov, is suffering from a serious kidney problem and could have been poisoned.
+This rumour has gained more impact due to the fact that he failed to attend Putin’s state of the nation speech on February 12 in Moscow for the first time.

 In the last few months, whenever appearing in public or in his famous Telegram video posts, Kadyrov appeared to have put on a lot of weight. he also looked very bloated and often was seen having trouble opening his eyes properly.

+Kadyrov is said to have brought a luminary from the United Arab Emirates to Chechnya because he doesn’t trust doctors in Moscow.
+His luxury private jet has allegedly been logged making several trips to the UAE in recent weeks.

 Dr Yassin Ibrahim M. El-Shahat is the Chief Physician of the Kidney Unit at Abu Dhabi’s Burjeel Hospital.
 He is believed to have flown to Grozny to treat Kadyrov.
-That again would explain his no-show at Putin’s recent address.
-El-Shahat has more than 40 years of experience in his field.
+That again would explain Kadyrov’s no-show at Putin’s recent address.

+Posting in his telegram channel, Maytanov wrote: “There is information that the chief nephrologist of the UAE, Dr Yasin Ibrahim El-Shahat, a well-known doctor with 30 years experience, has arrived in Grozny (the capital of Chechnya)”.

+“His area of expertise lies in nephrology, dialysis, transplantation, glomerulonephritis, and acute renal failure.
+Kadyrov is allegedly very bad and has serious kidney problems”, he continued.

 The fact that the Chechen leader appears energetic and agile from time to time is said to be thanks to the various stimulants that he is receiving.
 Kadyrov is now said to be dependent on these and other pills, as reported by bild.de.